-Influenced from Tibetan cuisine, MOMO is one of the best foods to try in Nepal.
-Different fillings bring different tastes to MOMO so there’s no boundaries to tastes when it comes to MOMO.
+Influenced by Tibetan cuisine, MOMO is one of the best foods to try in Nepal.
+Different fillings bring different tastes to MOMO so there are no boundaries to tastes when it comes to MOMO.
 What’s more the decoration that wraps those fillings makes it more appealing and the smell brings more appetite.

-Nowadays, MOMO fillings are prepared with any combinations of ground meat, vegetables, cheese, panner and many more and what makes the MOMO more delicious are sauce.
-Usually, popular dipping sauce in Nepal includes tomato-sauce, peanut or soyabean sauce or sesame sauce.
-But different restaurant has its own signature.
+Nowadays, MOMO fillings are prepared with any combinations of ground meat, vegetables, cheese, panner, and many more and what makes the MOMO more delicious is the sauce.
+Usually, popular dipping sauce in Nepal includes tomato sauce, peanut or soybean sauce, or sesame sauce.
+But the different restaurant has their own signature.